aws/aws-sdk-php/docs/guide/promises.rst

 Executing commands concurrently
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Promises allows us to create multiple promises and execute the concurrently.
+Multiple promises can be composed together such that they are executed
-This can be achieved by integrating the SDK with a non-blocking event loop, or
+concurrently.
+This can be achieved by integrating the SDK with a non-blocking
-by building up multiple promises and waiting on them to complete concurrently.
+event loop, or by building up multiple promises and waiting on them to complete
+concurrently.

 .. code-block:: php